-Surgery (SUR-jur-ee) is often part of the treatment for stomach cancer if it can be done.
+Surgery is often part of the treatment for stomach cancer if it can be done.
 There are different kinds of surgery.
-The type that’s best for you depends on the kind of stomach cancer, how big it is, and where it is in the stomach.
+The type that’s best for you depends on how big the cancer is and where it is in the stomach.
 Surgery might be done for different reasons.
 If the cancer is small enough, it might be done to try to remove all of it.
 If the cancer can’t be removed, surgery might be done to help prevent or relieve symptoms.
 Ask your doctor what kind of surgery you will have and what to expect.

 Any type of surgery can have risks and side effects, such as bleeding or infections.
 If part or all of your stomach is removed, it can affect the way you eat.
 Be sure to ask the doctor what you can expect.
 If you have problems, let your doctors know.
 Doctors who treat people with stomach cancer should be able to help you with any problems that come up.

-Chemo can make you feel very tired, sick to your stomach, have diarrhea, mouth sores, and cause your hair to fall out.
-But these problems go away after treatment ends.
+Chemo can make you feel very tired or sick to your stomach.
+You might have diarrhea or mouth sores, and your hair might fall out.
+But these problems often go away after treatment ends.

 There are ways to treat most chemo side effects.
 If you have side effects, be sure to talk to your cancer care team so they can help.

-Radiation (pronounced RAY-dee-A-shun) uses high-energy rays (like x-rays) to kill cancer cells.
-It can be aimed at the cancer from a machine outside the body.
+Radiation uses high-energy rays (like x-rays) to kill cancer cells.
+It is aimed at the cancer from a machine outside the body.
 Radiation might be used along with chemo (before or after surgery), or it might be used by itself.

-If your doctor suggests radiation treatment, talk about what side effects might happen.
-Side effects depend on the type of radiation that’s used.
+Side effects depend on where the radiation is aimed.
 The most common side effects of radiation are:

 Clinical trials are research studies that test new drugs or other treatments in people.
 They compare standard treatments with others that may be better.

-Clinical trials are one way to get the newest cancer treatment.
+Clinical trials are one way to get the newest cancer treatments.
 They are the best way for doctors to find better ways to treat cancer.
-If your doctor can find one that’s studying the kind of cancer you have, it’s up to you whether to take part.
-And if you do sign up for a clinical trial, you can always stop at any time.
+Still, they’re not right for everyone.
+And it’s up to you whether to take part in a clinical trial.

-When you have cancer you might hear about other ways to treat the cancer or treat your symptoms.
+You might hear about other ways to treat the cancer or to treat your symptoms.
 These may not always be standard medical treatments.
 These treatments may be vitamins, herbs, special diets, and other things.
-You may wonder about these treatments.

 Some of these are known to help, but many have not been tested.
 Some have been shown not to help.
 A few have even been found to be harmful.
 Talk to your doctor about anything you’re thinking about using, whether it’s a vitamin, a diet, or anything else.